enzo-project/enzo-dev/doc/manual/source/user_guide/CompilationRequirements.rst

    * `HDF5 <http://hdf.ncsa.uiuc.edu/HDF5/>`_, the hierarchical data format.
      Note that HDF5 also may require the szip and zlib libraries, which can be found at the HDF5 website.
-(See :ref:`hdf5_versions` for a note about compiling with HDF5 1.8 or greater.)
+Note that compiling with HDF5 1.8 or greater requires that the compiler directive ``H5_USE_16_API`` be specified;
+     typically this is done with ``-DH5_USE_16_API`` and it's set in most of the provided makefiles.
    * `MPI <http://www-unix.mcs.anl.gov/mpi/>`_, for multi-processor parallel
      jobs.
+Note that Enzo will compile without MPI, but it's fine to compile with MPI and only run oon a single processor.